AYUSH Counselling 2025

 AYUSH Counselling For PG Course

-AYUSH PG counselling refers to the counseling process for postgraduate programs MD & MS in the field of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy.
-Similar to AYUSH UG counselling, the specific details and procedures for AYUSH PG counselling may vary depending on the state or university conducting the counseling.
+AYUSH PG counselling refers to the counselling process for postgraduate programs, MD & MS in the field of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy.
+Similar to AYUSH UG counselling, the specific details and procedures for AYUSH PG counselling may vary depending on the state or university conducting the counselling.

 1. 15% All India Quota seats of PG courses under Govt./Govt. aided ASU & H institutes of all States/Union Territories.